chef/automate/components/automate-ui/README.md

 ### Package ajv: ^6.9.1

-Updating to ajv 7 requires ajv-keywords 4, they are similar but actually have different docs, which should be thoroughly checked before updating.
+Updating to from ajv version 6 to 7 requires ajv-keywords 4.
+Ajv versions 6 and 7 are similar, however they contain different docs, which should be thoroughly checked before updating.

 ### Package immutable: ^3.8.2